diegofn/ColombiaTV-AndroidTV/README.md

 # ColombiaTV-AndroidTV
-ColombiaTV is a multimedia project to integrate Colombian live or ondemand contenct to enrich platforms as Kodi, Android and iOS.
+ColombiaTV is a multimedia project to integrate Colombian live or on-demand content to enrich platforms Android TV platoforms.

 This project use the Android TV TIF Framework to integrate Live channels, on-demand content and EPG to TV through streamming o live Channels Input menu.
 The actual decos does not have any integration to explore the EPG or Picture in Picture options.